borg286/sevtech/README.md

 * Having trouble to orientate yourself?
 Use the Sun!
 The sun and moon rise in the east and set in the west.
 This makes a good early compass to find yourself which way you are traveling.

-* The dropoff button merges stuff in your inventory into nearby chests.
+* The drop off button merges stuff in your inventory into nearby chests.
 Ie. if you have a nearby chest with cobble this dropoff button will push any cobble you have into that chest.
 If you're not already storing it then it should remain in your inventory.

 * FindMe lets you hover your mouse over an item in JEI, press 'Y' and any nearby chest with that item will smoke.

 * The Atlas (map) is now craftable for cases when you can't find a librarian, completing the quest at the same time.

+* You can place Wood/Planks in your off-hand slot and right click a chopping block to place it, making chopping much faster.
+This works for the stone anvil later.

 ## Step assist vs. auto-jump